cawhitworth/Attractors/README.md

 # Attractors

-Drawing attractor functions (specifically, the Clifford Attractor).
+Drawing attractor functions (specifically, the Pickover, or Clifford, Attractor).
 Should build on Windows (Visual Studio), OS X and Linux (clang++, SCons).
 Uses a (very slightly) modified lodepng for writing out images.

+Initial inspiration came from [http://paulbourke.net/fractals/clifford/](this) popping up on Hacker News.

 ## Attractor functions?